High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Experiments

-\item {\bf SLS.} The SLS algorithm (also called ``SGD + Armijo") proposed in \cite{vaswanie2019painless} differs from ALOE in that $\epsilon_f=0$ and that the same mini-batch is used while backtracking until the Armijo condition is satisfied.
-We implemented the algorithm using mini-batch size $128$ and the parameters suggested in their paper.
+\item {\bf SLS.} The SLS algorithm (also referred to as ``SGD + Armijo") proposed in \cite{vaswanie2019painless} differs from SASS in that $\epsilon_f^\prime=0$ and that the same mini-batch is used while backtracking until the Armijo condition is satisfied.
+We implemented the algorithm using mini-batch size $128$ and the parameters suggested in Appendix G of their paper.
 We tried various parameter combinations for SLS and found the performance of the suggested parameters to work best.

-\item {\bf Full gradient line search.} The full gradient line search algorithm is implemented using the entire dataset for function and gradient evaluations on each iteration.
-Taking $\epsilon_f=0$ and the other parameters are the same as used in ALOE.
-For fair comparison in our experiments, we allow full gradient line search to make the same number of passes over each dataset as ALOE. \end{itemize}